 Whilst being socially astute is important from an external perspective, it is also equally as crucial within the internal parameters of a business.
 Far too often, employers can fall into the trap of placing more emphasis on the output of the business than its internal workings.
 This can leave businesses vulnerable to problems regarding reputation management, productivity and an increase in staff turnover.

-At their core, businesses are often defined and measured by their workplace culture, this includes the pivotal relationship between managers and their employees.
-Whilst no two work cultures are the same, there are certain cultures which can become harmful to employee morale and subsequently the ability of a business to continue growing effectively.
+At their core, businesses are often defined and measured by their workplace culture.
+This includes the pivotal relationship between managers and their employees.
+Whilst no two work cultures are the same, there are certain cultures which can become harmful to employee morale.
+Subsequently, they can affect the ability of a business to continue growing effectively.

-Businesses who operate within a closed culture, whereby communication is sparse and the information is provided on a need to know basis may likely experience the haemorrhaging of key talent from their workforce, which will result in strained resources and high recruitment costs for the business.
+Businesses who operate within a closed culture, whereby communication is sparse.
+Where information is provided on a need to know basis, may likely experience the haemorrhaging of key talent from their workforce.
+This will result in strained resources and high recruitment costs for the business.

-Employees like to feel connected to the business they work for, that they are a part of something and not just a number.
-For this to be a reality, employers and their management teams need to engage with their workforce through active communication, demonstrating a commitment to the welfare of their employees, whilst also showing that the work they contribute to the business is valued.
+Employees like to feel connected to the business they work for.
+They like to think they are a part of something and not just a number.
+For this to be a reality, employers and their management teams need to engage with their workforce through active communication.
+Communicating in such a way demonstrates a commitment to the welfare of their employees.
+It also shows that the work they contribute to the business is valued.

 Building a social connection

-Becoming a socially engaged leader is not always an innate quality, however, it is imperative to developing meaningful relationships amongst a multi-generational workforce.
+Becoming a socially engaged leader as part of a socially skilled management team is not always an innate quality.
+However, it is imperative to developing meaningful relationships amongst a multi-generational workforce.
 Furthermore, with the direct nature of social media, employees are able to share their thoughts about their organisation, good or bad, for the whole world to see.
 This alone can have a detrimental effect on a company’s reputation.